State-based Modal Logics for Free Choice: Introduction

 The disjunction $\dis$ in $\BSML$ is the standard disjunction in the dependence logic lineage, commonly referred to as the \emph{tensor disjunction} or \emph{local disjunction}.
 Inquisitive logic makes use of a different disjunction, the \emph{global disjunction} $\intd$ (also known as the \emph{inquisitive disjunction}).

-The predictions in \cite{aloni2022} rely on the use of $\dis$, but it is interesting to note that similar accounts of $\FC$ have been given in inquisitive semantics, making use of $\intd$ instead of $\dis$---see, for example, \cite{aloni2007,AloniCiardelli2013,nygren}, and see \cite{aloni2022} for a comparison.
+The predictions in \cite{aloni2022} rely on the use of $\dis$, but it is interesting to note that alternative accounts of $\FC$ have been given in inquisitive semantics, making use of $\intd$ instead of $\dis$---see, for example, \cite{aloni2007,AloniCiardelli2013,nygren}, and see \cite{aloni2022} for a comparison.

-The modalities $\Di$ and $\Bo$ of $\BSML$ (essential for the $\FC$-predictions) are equivalent to ones considered in an early version of modal inquisitive logic \cite{ciardelli2016}, as well as to the modalities in possibility semantics \cite{humberstone1981}.
+The modalities $\Di$ and $\Bo$ of $\BSML$ (essential for the $\FC$-predictions) are equivalent to ones considered in an early version of modal inquisitive logic \cite{ciardelli2016}, and are closely related to the modalities in possibility semantics \cite{humberstone1981}.
 They are distinct from the standard modalities of modal team semantics---we refer the reader to \cite{anttila2021} for a comparison.